Magnon bands in pyrochlore slabs with Heisenberg exchange and anisotropies: Antiferromagnetic exchange

-For antiferromagnetic exchange and indirect DMI the bulk classical ground state for $K>0$ can be chosen from a two dimensional space.
-This two dimensional space contains three different coplanar configurations of spins in which the four spins of the tetrahedron lie in the $x-y$, $y-z$, or the $z-x$ plane.
-These the two dimensional space containing these coplanar configurations can be obtained from the ground states discussed in a different context \cite{palmer_and_chalker_gs_2000} for the pyrochlore lattice by reversing two of the anti-aligned spins.
-The resulting spin orientation vectors (three vectors of $12$ elements) can be seen to span a space of dimension two which contains the above mentioned coplanar states.
-For our analysis of bulk magnons we work with the coplanar ground state with the spins in the $y-z$ plane.
-In the slab geometry this configuration with deviations in the spin orientations as one moves from from the bulk to the surface (determined by numerical optimization) yields a classical ground state for all the slab geometries considered.
-Fig. \ref{DD_full_figure} shows the salient features of the magnon spectrum in this phase.
-The magnon spectrum for this phase is gapless.
-For a given value of $D$ as $K$ is made positive we first observe an almost four times degenerate spectrum at the $X$ point which evolves into a triply degenerate point along one of the $\Gamma-X$ lines in the 3D Brillouin zone.
-The upper three bands are degenerate at this triply degenerate point.
-As the value of $K$ increases this triply degenerate point travels towards the $\Gamma$ point.
-Thus we have a triple point at a finite q-vector along the $\Gamma X$ path in the Brillouin zone with a partner triple point at the inverted point and both these points are connected by a nodal line as in the case with direct DMI.
-Which of the three $\Gamma X$ lines gets chosen for the nodal line depends on which of the coplanar ground states one evaluates the spectrum with.
-Fig. \ref{DD_full_figure} (A) illustrates what we have described above.
-In Fig. \ref{DD_full_figure} (B) we depict the pattern of non-reciprocity of the magnon spectrum in this phase.
-We note that unlike in the AIAO phase, the region around the nodal line in the SBZ of the $[111]$ slab does have non-reciprocal spectrum.
-The $[110]$ slab indicates a pattern of non-reciprocity in almost the entire zone.
-Fig. \ref{DD_full_figure} (C) depicts the edge state structure in this phase for a system of $60$ layers in all the three geometries.
-We note for the $[111]$ geometry (Fig. \ref{DD_full_figure} (C) (left)) a clear non-dispersive magnon mode around $\omega_{\mbf{q}} \approx 2.03$ which is on the projection of the nodal line on which the third and fourth band are degenerate.
-This mode is distinct from the other non-dispersive bulk magnon modes also visible in the plot.
-Such non-dispersive modes are considered to be characteristic features of nodal lines in fermionic bulk band structures under suitable conditions \cite{burkov_hook_balents_nodal_semimetals_2011}.
-We also note the presence of several point degeneracies in Fig. \ref{DD_full_figure} (C) with edge modes traversing between them.
-These point degeneracies do not appear in Fig. \ref{DD_full_figure} (A) because that figure depicts the wave vectors with the minimum gap for a system size of $100\times100\times100$ unit cells and hence an exact degeneracy if present, is depicted even though the same two bands might also be degenerate in the thermodynamic limit at isolated points which at finite lattice sizes have a very small but finite gap.
+We also note the presence of several point degeneracies in Fig. \ref{DD_full_figure} (C) with surface modes traversing between them.
+These point degeneracies do not appear in Fig. \ref{DD_full_figure} (A).
+That figure depicts the wave vectors with the minimum gap for a system size of $100\times100\times100$ unit cells.
+Hence, an exact degeneracy if present, is depicted even though the same two bands might also be degenerate in the thermodynamic limit at other isolated points.
+For finte lattice sizes, which are used for numerical analysis, such points can have a small but finite gap.
 We note that this occurrence of multiple point degeneracies is also a feature of the $J>0$ model with indirect DMI but with $K<0$.
 For that combination of parameters the system is again in a splay phase.
 However, unlike the ferromagnetic splay phase discussed in Section. \ref{ferro_section} the common ferromagnetic component is much smaller in magnitude than the transverse antiferromagnetic components.
 This phase also has point degeneracies along the $\Gamma X$ path.
 Thus the spin-ice anisotropy on changing from negative to positive values drives a transition from the antiferromagnetic splay phase to the coplanar phase discussed above.
 Since we have discussed point degeneracies and splay phases in Section. \ref{ferro_section}, in the interest of brevity, we have not presented the more involved band structures of the antiferromagnetic splay phase in the slab geometry.
 Thus, as noted above, the topological structure of the phases with indirect DMI and antiferromagnetic exchange has even richer nature than what we have discussed here which needs to be investigated in detail.
-As in the case of ferromagnetic exchange the broad details mentioned for specific $D,K$ values remain valid for the parameter ranges that we have investigated.
+As in the case of ferromagnetic exchange the broad details mentioned for specific $D,K$ values remain valid for the full parameter range that we have investigated.